 KORDES: A German company (over 120 years old) specializing in rose hybridization.
 ‘Iceberg’ is a famous example of a Kordes rose.
 The New Generation® roses of Kordes offer low maintenance and disease resistance.

 KORDESII: The original Kordesii (Kordes of Germany) rose was a cross between Rosa rugosa and a Rosa wichuraiana hybrid in 1940.
 Kordesii roses are used in hybridization for their winter hardiness, such as in the Explorer series of roses.
 They are vigorous roses with shiny foliage and typically bright red, pink and sometimes white or yellow flowers.
-The explorer rose, ‘William Baffin’ has Kordesii bloodlines.
-We grew ‘William Baffin’ in a former garden and it’s definitely one of my favorites.
-It takes up a lot of room, but manalive this rose is rugged!
+The explorer rose, ‘William Baffin’ has Kordesii bloodlines and is a classic.

 LANDSCAPE: A catch-all phrase to define shrub roses for landscape use.
 They must be hardy, repeat-flowering, pest and disease-resistant with little to no care to qualify as a “landscape rose.”